github/explore/topics/rails/index.md

 url: https://rubyonrails.org/
 wikipedia_url: https://en.wikipedia.org/wiki/Ruby_on_Rails
 ---
 Ruby on Rails (Rails) is a web application framework written in Ruby.
-It is meant to help simplify the building of complex websites.
+It is meant to help simplify the building of complex websites